-Apex code that does not get stored in Salesforce, but that can be compiled and executed through the use of the ExecuteAnonymousResult() API call, or the equivalent in the AJAX Toolkit.
+Apex code that does not get stored in Salesforce, but that can be compiled and executed by using the ExecuteAnonymousResult() API call, or the equivalent in the AJAX Toolkit.

 Answers

 Answers is a feature of the Community application that enables users to ask questions and have community members post replies.
 Community members can then vote on the helpfulness of each reply, and the person who asked the question can mark one reply as the best answer.